Bodypace/bodypace-personal-data-server/README.md

 ```

 The server will be listening on port `8080`.
 The below command should return `{"message":"Unauthorized","statusCode":401}`

 ```bash
 curl "http://localhost:8080/accounts"
 ```

 If you don't have `curl` installed, enter above address into web browser, effect should be similar.

 ## Questions / Contact

 The issues list of this repo is for bug reports and feature requests, but also questions.
 Therefore, if you need support or want to discuss something, simply [create a question](https://github.com/Bodypace/bodypace-personal-data-server/issues/new).
-Alternatively, do not hesitate to write to us - email: rdorna8@gmail.com.
+Alternatively, do not hesitate to write an email to: contact@bodypace.org.

 ## Contributing

 First of all, thank you for considering taking the time to help develop this project!

 In [CONTRIBUTING.md](docs/CONTRIBUTING.md) you will find all necessary informations, including:

 - how to setup project for development
 - how project is structured
 - how to make sure your code is matching our quality requirements
 - how to test your code changes
 - how to push your code changes
 - how our team communicates, what we offer our contributors, and how to join us.

 ## License